-- The CDA Housing Needs survey (Jan 2019) highlighted the need for more social housing (local authority or housing association) with 41% less social housing in the parish than the average for Hertfordshire.
+- 5.4.2 The CDA Housing Needs Assessment (Jan 2019) highlighted the need for more social housing (local authority or housing association) with 41% less social housing in the parish than the average for Hertfordshire.
 Information available from Dacorum Borough Council indicates that there are 93 affordable housing units available in the parish for general needs and sheltered units.
 The report also noted that 55 people from Bovingdon were on Dacorum Borough Council's waiting list (for predominantly 1 and 2 bed properties).
-Of these 55, 35 stated they wanted to stay in Bovingdon. - 5.4.3 Of those people responding to the CDA survey, 20 people said they, needed a physically adapted home, 22 needed care due to health or mobility issues, and 16 needed more security of tenure.
+Of these 55, 35 stated they wanted to stay in Bovingdon. - 5.4.3 Of those people responding to the CDA survey, 20 people said they needed a physically adapted home, 22 needed care due to health or mobility issues, and 16 needed more security of tenure.
 24 people needed alternative accommodation due to relationship breakdown which may be one of the causes for relatively high demand for 1 or 2 bed properties.

 - 5.4.4 Rented accommodation was more popular for single people and young people, while housing for sale was more popular for families and sheltered housing for the elderly.
 However, there was also strong interest in both for sale and rent for all categories, so this preference should not be read to mean lack of demand for rented accommodation for families, for instance. - 5.4.5 There was also significant demand expressed in the survey for new shared ownership properties for single people (21 people in housing need and 102 positive responses from the general survey), families with children (182 responses) and housing for young people (178 responses).
-Some demand existed for self-build and community lead housing (24 of those in housing need). - A second Housing Needs Report was commissioned for the Neighbourhood Plan: Bovingdon Housing Needs Assessment AECOM October 2021.
+Some demand existed for self-build and community lead housing (24 of those in housing need). - 5.4.6 A second Housing Needs Report was commissioned for the Neighbourhood Plan: Bovingdon Housing Needs Assessment AECOM October 2021.
 This was desk based but looked in more detail at tenure options in Bovingdon, particularly First Homes.
 Home ownership in Bovingdon is not an option for most local people, when housing costs are compared with incomes (see Appendix A, of Bovingdon Housing Needs Assessment).
 Private renting is more affordable than home ownership but is only a small part of the current tenure mix.
-The Housing Needs Assessment concluded that First Homes at the highest possible discount of 50% discount could be justified in Bovingdon. - 5.4.7 Dacorum's current housing policy is that 35% of new homes should be affordable (excepting Rural Housing Exception Sites).
-Government policy is currently that at least 25% of affordable homes must be first homes, the remainder being for affordable rent.
-In the absence of a Borough wide target for the proportion of homes for social rent, evidence presented above supports a 60/40 split between social rent and affordable rent (shared ownership or similar).
-The preference is for a 60/40 split for any future housing schemes in Bovingdon.
-If housing was proposed on Green Belt land, then in order for this to be supported, 60% of affordable rented homes should be for social rent to address the affordability issues Bovingdon has. - 5.4.8 However, the viability implications of maximising the discount on First Homes could mean that there would be an overall reduction in the number of affordable homes in Bovingdon.
+The Housing Needs Assessment concluded that First Homes at the highest possible discount of 50% discount could be justified in Bovingdon. - 5.4.7 Dacorum's current housing policy (in Policy CS19 of the Core Strategy) is that 35% of new homes should be affordable (excepting Rural Housing Exception Sites).
+Government policy First Homes planning practice guidance Reference ID 70-001-20210524 is currently that at least 25% of affordable homes must be first homes, the remainder being for affordable rent.
+In the absence of a Borough wide target for the proportion of homes for social rent, evidence presented above supports a 60/40 split between social rent and affordable rent (shared ownership or similar). - 5.4.8 However, the viability implications of maximising the discount on First Homes could mean that there would be an overall reduction in the number of affordable homes in Bovingdon.
 This was confirmed by Dacorum Borough Council who also suggested that a greater discount could result in the provision of fewer 2 and 3 bed homes in favour of cheaper 1 bed homes, which were unpopular.
 Until such time as Dacorum has considered its own policy on First Homes or a viability assessment is carried out for the new Local Plan, the Neighbourhood Plan will reflect the Governments minimum discount of 30%.
 The Housing Needs Assessment recommendations were for an overall housing mix as follows: